+0: No sorting, leave segments in the linker order.
+1: Move preload segments to front and mark for fast load if possible.
+2: Move preload, data, and non-discardable segments to front and mark for fast load if possible (the default).
 This option has no effect with Win32 or OS/2.
-This option affects pass two only.

-- /t Marks the application as able to run in a protected-mode Windows environment (standard mode or enhanced mode) only.
-This option has no effect with Windows 3.1, Win32 or OS/2.
-This option affects pass two only. - /v This is a debugging option.
-It causes WRC to print tokens as they are scanned during pass one. - /v1 This is a debugging option.
-It causes WRC to print grammar rules as they are reduced during pass one. - /v2 This is a debugging option.
-It causes WRC to print both tokens and grammar rules while pass one is performed.
+This option affects pass two only. /t Marks the appl mode or enhance OS/2.
+This opt ication as able to run in a protected-mode Windows environment (standard ced mode) only.
+This option has no effect with Windows 3.1, Win32 or ion affects pass two only. /v This is a debug one. ging option.
+It causes WRC to print tokens as they are scanned during pass /v1 This is a debugging option.
+It causes WRC to print grammar rules as they are reduced during pass one. /v2 This is a debugging option.
+It causes WRC to print both tokens and grammar rules while pass one is performed. /x This option cau Open Watcom environment va affects pass one ises WRC to ignore the INCLUDE environment variable.
+Normally, the Resource Compiler searches the directories specified in the INCLUDE ariable for files specified in a #include directive in the .RC file.
+This option the only. /zk{0,1,2} Strings contained in resources in the .RC file are assumed to contain double byte ch from the appropriate character sets.
+Although these options allow strings to contain byte characters the names of resources in the resource script file must contain only s ASCII characters in the range 0-127 (inclusive).

-Resource Compiler Options 283

-/x This option causes WRC to ignore the INCLUDE environment variable.

-Normally, the Open Watcom Resource Compiler searches the directories specified in the INCLUDE environment variable for files specified in a #include directive in the .RC file.
 This option affects pass one only.

-/zk{0,1,2} Strings contained in resources in the .RC file are assumed to contain double byte characters from the appropriate character sets.
-Although these options allow strings to contain double byte characters the names of resources in the resource script file must contain only standard ASCII characters in the range 0-127 (inclusive).
-This option affects pass one only.
-Possible settings are:

-0: (default) Kanji

-1: Chinese/Taiwanese (for Windows only)

-2: Korean (for Windows only)

-/zm This option causes WRC to output a Microsoft/IBM format .RES file.
-This is useful when using a dialog editor or other resource tool that understands Microsoft or IBM .RES files.
-This option affects pass one only.
-This option may not be specified when creating a .RES file for Win32 (i.e., when the -bt=nt switch has been specified).

-/zn WRC will not pre-process the .RC file if this option is specified.
-This option affects pass one only.
+Possible settings are: 0: (default) Kanji 1: Chinese/Taiwanese (for Windows only) 2: Korean (for Windows only) /zm This option cau using a dialog of This option affo file for Win32 ises WRC to output a Microsoft/IBM format .RES file.
+This is useful when editor or other resource tool that understands Microsoft or IBM .RES files. ects pass one only.
+This option may not be specified when creating a .RES (i.e., when the -bt=nt switch has been specified). /zn WRC will not p one only. pre-process the .RC file if this option is specified.
+This option affects pass